How To Get To Zermatt

 Airport & Hotel Transfers

-The Powderhounds usually recommend taking the train from the airports to Zermatt, but for those that just cannot abide public transport or are travelling in larger groups, a private transfer from Geneva or Lyon may be the most efficient mode of travel if one doesn’t have a car.
+The Powderhounds usually recommend taking the train from the airports to Zermatt, but for those that just cannot abide public transport or are travelling in larger groups, a private transfer from Geneva or Zurich may be the most efficient mode of travel if one doesn’t have a car.
 Note, as Zermatt is car free, a private transfer will only be able to drive as far as Täsch railway station & a short train ride (or taxi) to Zermatt will be required.

-Search & book all private transfers to Zermatt .
+Search & book all private transfers to Zermatt.

-Train transport to Zermatt
+Train Transport to Zermatt

 Search rail timetables & purchase train tickets to Zermatt from anywhere in Europe.